Rule 1-501. License Fees

 Organization of the State Bar & Admissions / Part I - Creation & Organization / CHAPTER 5 FINANCE / Rule 1-501.
 License Fees

 (a) Annual license fees for membership in the State Bar of Georgia shall be due and payable on July 1 of each year.
 Upon the failure of a member to pay the license fee by September 1, the member shall cease to be a member in good standing.
-When such license fees, including any late fees, costs, charges or penalities incurred by the State Bar of Georgia as the result of a cancelled or dishonored payment of any type or kind for the current and prior years have been paid in full, the member shall automatically be reinstated to the status of member in good standing, except as provided in section (b) of this Rule.
+When such license fees, including any late fees, costs, charges or penalties incurred by the State Bar of Georgia as a result of a cancelled or dishonored payment of any type or kind for the current and prior years have been paid in full, the member shall automatically be reinstated to the status of member in good standing, except as provided in subsection (b) of this Rule.

 (b) In the event a member of the State Bar of Georgia is delinquent in the payment of any license fee, late fee, assessment, reinstatement fee, or cost, charge or penalty incurred by the State Bar of Georgia as a result of a cancelled or dishonored payment of any type or kind and of any nature for a period of one year, the member shall be automatically suspended, and shall not practice law in this state.
 The suspended member may thereafter lift such suspension only upon the successful completion of all of the following terms and conditions:

 (1) payment of all outstanding dues, assessments, late fees, reinstatement fees, and any and all penalties due and owing before or accruing after the suspension of membership;

 (2) provision to the membership section of the State Bar of Georgia of the following:

 (i) a certificate from the Office of the General Counsel of the State Bar of Georgia that the suspended member is not presently subject to any disciplinary procedure;

 (ii) a certificate from the Commission on Continuing Lawyer Competency that the suspended member is current on all requirements for continuing legal education;